Skip to main content

 Technology & Infotainment

 The BYD Atto 3 features a large touchscreen infotainment system—12.8 inches on Comfort trim and 15.6 inches on Design trim.
 The interface is generally responsive, with wireless Apple CarPlay and Android Auto support ensuring seamless smartphone integration.
-The system includes comprehensive features, though reviewers note it lacks some polish compared to more established manufacturers’ implementations.
+The system includes extensive features, though reviewers note it lacks some polish compared to more established manufacturers’ implementations.

 Interior Space and Practicality